flzubuduuz/bitrate/README.md

 # Welcome to BitRate!

-BitRate is a Python program I made to count the number of occurences of certain words in Twitch chat during a stream.
+BitRate is a Python program I made to count the number of occurrences of certain words in Twitch chat during a stream.
 I was originally made for rating bits (hence the name) in [Northernlion](https://www.twitch.tv/northernlion)'s chat, but it can work with any channel!

-Below is a deeper look into how yo actually run BitRate.
+Below is a deeper look into how you actually run BitRate.
 I don't actually recommend using this program because I don't know much about programming, but I hope it serves as a basis for someone with actual coding experience to make this a lot more efficient. (hit me up if you do!)

 ---